+Now, I have no doubt that many folks, particularly younger investors, thumb their noses at AT&T stock.
+After all, earnings and dividend growth have been pretty anaemic in recent years.
+Leave a stodgy name like this to the older folks who like fat dividends.
 Ignore all of that.
 AT&T stock is a good example of what you can do with with a big name in a mature industry.
-For instance by 1957 – when it was still the largest name on the market – its market-cap was $110 billion in today’s dollars.
+For instance, by 1957 – when it was still the largest name on the market – its market-cap was $110b in today’s dollars.
 Did that prevent it absolutely annihilating inflation and generating huge amounts of wealth over the next sixty years?
 No.